makeopensource/mOS/docs/gdb.md

 Unlike real mode, 32-bit "protected" mode is a little easier to debug.
 You can use regular gdb commands to debug as expected.

+## FAQ

+The `qemu-gdb` command is hanging/timing out

+There could be a few scenarios going on here:

+1. You have two instances of qemu-gdb running.
+Because they connect to the same port, the first one that connects will succeed, and any subsequent connections will fail.
+Close any qemu-gdb sessions you are not using.

+2. Qemu is taking too long to load the OS.
+This may happen if you are using a virtual machine.
+If this happens, run `make QEMU_GDB_TIMEOUT=<seconds>
+   qemu-gdb` where `<seconds>` is the number of seconds you want to wait before gdb launches.
+Ex: `make QEMU_GDB_TIMEOUT=20 qemu-gdb` will set the gdb timeout to 20 seconds.
+Default is 10 seconds.

+3. Port 1234 is taken by another application.
+Qemu uses port 1234 by default, but if for some reason it is using another port, gdb will not connect.
+   Closing the application will resolve the issue.